pfunks/TCTest/test_faq.md

 # Security

-## How can I keep my Steemit account secure?
+## How can I keep my Steem account secure?

-Save your master password and keep it somewhere safe.
+<b>Save your master password and keep it somewhere safe.</b>

 Only log into your account using the key with the appropriate permissions for what you are doing:
-- Posting Key (Recommended, can be used to upvote/comment/post)
-- Active Key (All permissions of posting key + Ability to transfer funds)
+- Posting key for every day logins
+- Active key when necessary for transfers, power ups, etc.
-- Master password/Owner Key (Change the keys for your account)
+- Master password or owner key when changing the password

+Again, <b>save your master password</b> and keep it safe!
+If logging in with your post key, make sure you don't overwrite or misplace your original master password.

 It is not recommended to share your password or keys with any third party site.

-## Master password stuff

-(insert why is it so long and random, how it contains the 4 keys)
+Steemit Inc. is developing a login application that can be used on third party Steem front ends.

+## Why should I be careful with my master password?

+The master password is used to derive all keys for your account, including the owner key.

+## Why is the master password a long string of gibberish?

+The password has to be long and random for maximum account security.

 ## What are my different keys for?

-**Posting key** - The posting key allows accounts to post, comment, edit, vote, resteem and follow or mute other accounts.
+**Posting key** - The posting key allows accounts to post, comment, edit, vote, resteem, and follow or mute other accounts.
 Most users should be logging into Steemit every day with the posting key.
 You are more likely to have your password or key compromised the more you use it so a limited posting key exists to restrict the damage that a compromised account key would cause.

 **Active key** - The active key is meant for more sensitive tasks such as transferring funds, power up/down transactions, converting Steem Dollars, voting for witnesses, updating profile details and avatar, and placing a market order.